 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-When the Japanese arrived, Herb and the other men were pushed around, and the Japanese made menacing gestures with their rifles.
+When the Japanese arrived on t11th, Herb and the other men were pushed around, and the Japanese made menacing gestures with their rifles.
 Each rifle had a bayonet attached to it.
 The company was sent south to Mariveles, where they were searched and the Japanese took whatever they wanted from the prisoners.
 It was from this barrio at the southern tip of Bataan that he started what the Prisoners of War simply called, “the march.”
 It took Herb five days to complete the march.
 He recalled that there were men who did not have shirts to protect their skin from the sun.
 These men literally baked in the sun as they marched.
 With him on the march were T/Sgt.
 Dale Lawton and Sgt.
 Forrest Knox.

 The POWs marched north toward San Fernando.
 As they walked they passed artesian wells.
 According to Herb, at one point he and the other POWs were stopped at wells.
 They could look at the water flowing from them, but they were not allowed to take any water.
 To keep moisture in his mouth, Herb kept a pebble in his mouth and worked it around his swollen tongue.
 At another point on the march.
 Herb and the other prisoners were left sitting in the sun for hours.
 In his opinion, the Japanese wanted the POWs to bake.